-Staff seeks Planning Commission direction on how to proceed with the agricultural lands program as it pertains specifically to HB 2229.
-Attached is a matrix of options (Attachment 1).
-Planning Commission input will be shared with the Board of County Commissioners (BOCC) at a subsequent work session.
+Staff seeks direction on how to proceed with the agricultural lands program as it pertains specifically to HB 2229.1 On February 26, the Planning Commission directed staff to draft a letter to Jim Rue, Director of the Department of Land Conservation and Development (DLCD) to initiate rulemaking (Attachment 1).
+Upon the Planning Commission's review, the letter and any additional input based on the matrix of options will be shared with the Board of County Commissioners (BOCC) at a subsequent work session (Attachment 2).